tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

   <img src="/wp-content/uploads/users/grrlgeek/compression%2016.JPG?mtime=1355884817" alt="" width="526" height="333" />
 </p>

-> _Question_:&#8217;if I have enabled row or page compression, can I take a backup of the database, which is on Enterprise Edition, and restore it to a server that is Standard Edition?
-No, that can&#8217;t be done.
+> _Question_:'if I have enabled row or page compression, can I take a backup of the database, which is on Enterprise Edition, and restore it to a server that is Standard Edition?
+No, that can't be done.
 Paul Randal demonstrates this in [Does my database contain Enterprise-only features?][6]
 Be aware of this, and the need to manage and be aware of your compression settings, if this could happen in your environment.

 ### There Has To Be A Negative, Right?

 Data compression sounds fantastic, and it is.
 But, as Robert Heinlein would say, [TANSTAAFL][7].
 The price you pay for your data taking up less space on disk is higher CPU usage.
 When the data is written to the table, or indexes are rebuilt, additional CPU will be needed to compress it.
-If your system currently experiences CPU pressure, it&#8217;s not a good idea to enable compression on it.
+If your system currently experiences CPU pressure, it's not a good idea to enable compression on it.

 ### Resources